Week of October 15 – 21, 2018

-Spring has bright colors as leaves and blossoms bloom.
+As leaves begin to change color, there is also beauty in fall wildflowers along the road.
 Here are some of the many events happening in our area this week.

 Free introduction to Contra, Square and Circle Dances to live music.

 Music– Thursday, October 18, 7 pm, Glenn-McGinnis Hall, Young Harris College, Young Harris *

 Mu Phi Epsilon Member Recital – Featuring members of YHC’s chapter of Mu Phi Epsilon, this concert showcases the talents of students involved in this co-educational international professional music fraternity that recognizes both scholarship and musicianship.

 Concert – Friday, October 19, 7 pm, Old Courthouse on the Square, Blairsville ^